-Credit Risk (including default, settlement and concentration risk) For settlement risk management TLG utilises a dedicated credit analyst team, whose members are based in Switzerland and London.
-They have the responsibility for assessing, challenging and deciding on credit ratings and trading limits for the matched principal/cleared broking businesses.
-Daily reports are used for monitoring and enforcement purposes.
-The credit function ensures that credit exposures are monitored and that appropriate management information is provided to both local and group management.
-Credit limit breaches are reported daily to the brokers responsible and to management.
+Credit Risk (including default, settlement and concentration risk)

+The Tradition London Group utilises a centralised credit team managed by CFT Lausanne which has responsibility for assessing, challenging and setting credit ratings and trading limits for the matched principal/cleared broking trading businesses.
+Daily limit and breach reports are created for monitoring and enforcement purposes.
+The CFT Credit Function ensures that credit exposures are monitored and that appropriate management information is provided to both local and CFT management.